-The 2017 Kinetic Sculpture Exhibition has now closed.
-The event was the second successful year of an exhibition which the DW&LCT will be holding annually in the month of July.
+The 2017 Kinetic Sculpture Exhibition was the second successful year of an exhibition which the DW&LCT will be holding annually in the month of July.
 During the 2017 exhibition DW&LCT and Dulverton Junior School jointly organised a Junior Hydraulic Motor Engineer Competition for pupils of the school.
 This also took place in Dulverton Leat.
 Details and a film of this event can be seen on the Academic/Learning Resources page of this website.

 Kinetic Sculpture Exhibits are placed in Dulverton Leat (mill stream) which affords safe and secure exhibition ‘pitches’ allowing large numbers of spectators to view the sculptures.

 The 2017 exhibition featured a return visit by ‘Transforming Movement’ by Luke Tupper (see the film on the webpage for the 2016 exhibition) and new to the exhibition in 2017 was ‘Ophelia’, a sculpture by Jacki Leighton-Boyce, another of the Artists in Residence on the Dulverton Weir & Leat Project.

 ‘Ophelia’ was inspired by the famous painting by British artist Sir John Everett Millais, completed between 1851 and 1852.
 Millais was a member of the Pre-Raphaelite Brotherhood group of painters.
 The painting is held in the Tate Britain in London.
 It depicts Ophelia, a character from William Shakespeare’s play Hamlet, singing before she drowns in a river in Denmark.

 Millais painted the scene where Ophelia had fallen into the river from a tree overhanging it, while gathering flowers. she lies in the water singing songs, as if unaware of her danger.